Boavizta/cloud-scanner/README.md

 Usage: cloud-scanner-cli [OPTIONS] <COMMAND>

 Commands:
-  standard        Get Average (standard) impacts for a given usage duration (without considering cpu use) measured        Get impacts related to instances usage rate (take into account instance cpu  use) list-instances  Just list instances and their metadata (without impacts) serve           Serve metrics on http://localhost:3000/metrics help            Print this message or the help of the given subcommand(s)
+  estimate   Get estimation of impacts for a given usage duration inventory  List instances and  their average cpu load for the last 5 minutes (no impact data) serve      Serve metrics on http://localhost:3000/metrics help       Print this message or the help of the given subcommand(s)

 Options:
   -a, --aws-region <AWS_REGION>